 Transcriptional regulation of genes associated with Human Hypertension

-- Sudhir Jain, Andrej Tillinger, Brahmaraju Mopidevi, Varunkumar G Pandey, Chetan KC Chauhan, Steven Fiering, Soren Warming and Ashok Kumar (2010).
-Transgenic mice with -6A haplotype of the human angiotensinogen gene have increased blood pressure compared to -6G haplotype.
+Sudhir Jain, Andrej Tillinger, Brahmaraju Mopidevi, Varunkumar G Pandey, Chetan KC Chauhan, Steven Fiering, Soren Warming and Ashok Kumar (2010) Transgenic mice with -6A haplotype of the human angiotensinogen gene have increased blood pressure compared to -6G haplotype.
 The Journal of Biological Chemistry 285:41172-41186.
+PMID: 20978123

-- Sudhir Jain, Govindaiah Vinukonda, Steven Fiering, Ashok Kumar (2008).
-A haplotype o f human angiotensinogen gene containing -217A increases blood pressure in transgenic mice as compared to – 217G.
+Sudhir Jain, Govindaiah Vinukonda, Steven Fiering, and Ashok Kumar (2008) A haplotype of human angiotensinogen gene containing -217A increases blood pressure in transgenic mice as compared to – 217G.
 American Journal of Physiology-Regulatory Integrative Comp Physiol.
 295:1849-1857.
+PMID: 18945948

-- Ashok Kumar, Yanna Li, Sai Patil, Sudhir Jain (2005).
-A haplotype of the angiotensinogen geneis associated with hypertension in African-Americans.
-Clinical and Experimental Pharmacology and Physiology, 32, 495-502.
+Ashok Kumar, Yanna Li, Sai Patil, and Sudhir Jain (2005) A haplotype of the angiotensinogen geneis associated with hypertension in African-Americans.
+Clinical and Experimental Pharmacology and Physiology, 32:95-502.
+PMID: 15854165

-- Sudhir Jain, Yana Li, Sai Patil, Ashok Kumar (2005).
-A SNP in hAGT gene is associated with essential hypertension and effects glucocorticoid induced promoter activity.
+Sudhir Jain, Yana Li, Sai Patil, and Ashok Kumar (2005) A SNP in hAGT gene is associated with essential hypertension and effects glucocorticoid induced promoter activity.
 Journal of Molecular Medicine (JMM), 83(2):121-135.

-- Sudhir Jain, Xiangna Tang, Chittampalli S. Narayanan, Yogesh Aggarwal, Stephen M Peterson, Clinton D Brown, Jurg Ott, and Ashok Kumar (2002).
-Angiotensinogen gene polymorphism at -217 affects basal promoter activity and is associated with hypertension in african American.
+Sudhir Jain, Xiangna Tang, Chittampalli S. Narayanan, Yogesh Aggarwal, Stephen M Peterson, Clinton D Brown, Jurg Ott, and Ashok Kumar (2002) Angiotensinogen gene polymorphism at -217 affects basal promoter activity and is associated with hypertension in african American.
 The Journal of Biological Chemistry, 277(39):36889-36896.
+PMID: 12145290